 Legal custody in California is the right of a parent to make important welfare and legal decisions for their child.
 This includes decisions regarding:

 Legal custody is one part of custody determinations in California.
 There is also physical custody, which refers to where a child primarily lives.
 Both types of custody can be awarded jointly to share between parents or solely to one parent.
+It is also possible for parents to share legal custody, meaning they will need to consult one another about major decisions for their child, but they may have an uneven split of physical custody.

 Generally, the state courts prefer to provide legal custody to both parents through joint legal custody.
 This means that both parents have a say in the important decisions in a child’s life.